 The central system gathers this information and, in the event of exceeding the permitted speed limits in the section, queries the records of the Motorization and car rental agencies to identify the owner and driver of the vehicle.

 Advantages for managers and benefits for drivers

 mature, tried and tested system

 with current privacy legislation

 Better road systems

 There are two speed detection points installed on existing infrastructures, the portals, positioned at a variable distance.
 Each portal has evolved video cameras and a radar system.
-Depending on the time the motorist takes to travel along the segment marked by the two portals, the average speed of transit is calculated and detected.
+Depending on the time the motorist takes to travel along the section marked by the two portals the average speed of transit is calculated and detected.
 The system also operates in instant mode.

 The video cameras activated by the Radar photograph the number plate, recording the time and date at which the vehicle passed through.
 They are full-HD video cameras with high frame rates and multiple images, thereby improving the performance of the ANPR system.
 The tests carried out on the circuit have been run on vehicles travelling at 260 km/h and can detect vehicles even when raining and in foggy conditions or diagonal transit.